Video Tutorials for Using

 Pressbooks

 Learn how to get started with Pressbooks with these embedded YouTube videos.
-For long videos, timestamps have been provided so that you can easily navigate to the desired content.
+For long videos, timestamps have been included to help you easily navigate to the desired content.

 Pressbooks: A Quick Introduction